We understand that it can be hard to balance study with the full time care of young children.

 The on-campus Sports Centre run an action-packed holiday play scheme for children aged 4-12 years-old, where activities range from sports to arts and crafts.

-If you have concerns about finances for childcare, the Student Financial Welfare and Funding Office can discuss your circumstances with you and see if you are eligible for any additional financial support.
+If you have concerns about finances for childcare, the Student Financial Wellbeing office can discuss your circumstances with you and see if you are eligible for any additional financial support.

 Further details about childcare provision in the local area can be found on the Surrey County Council website.